 Text.
 These values may correspond to phases.
-The recommended values for the count-type attribute are as follow (this list is not exhaustive):
+[What do we mean by this previous sentence?]
+The recommended values for the count-type attribute are defined in the XLIFF Values schema as the count-typeValueList type.as follow (this list is not exhaustive):

-- new = New items to translate - exact-match = Items that have at least one exact match (in a <alt-trans> element). - fuzzy-match = Items that have at least one fuzzy match (in a <alt-trans> element). - total = Total count for the given item.
+- new = New items to translate. - exact-match = Items that have at least one exact match (in a <alt-trans> element). - fuzzy-match = Items that have at least one fuzzy match (in a <alt-trans> element). - total = Total count for the given item.